 To make it easier for you, I have made an OLIVE MATURITY INDEX CALCULATOR.
 It’s a quick and easy way to get the results without doing math.

 A good olive maturity index is anywhere between 2.5 and 4.5.
 However, the highest quality olive oil is produced when the olive maturity index is between 3.0 and 4.0, depending on the olive variety.

 Personally, I like to pick my olives when the maturity index is around 3.0.
 I don’t want it to be too low because the fruit won’t give much oil, and it will taste bitter.

 Also, I don’t want the maturity index to be too high because the oil quality will worsen, even though the olives will produce more oil per kg of fruit.

 2 Additional Ways To Check If Olives Are Ready To Pick

-Aside from the olive maturity index, there are also two additional and extremely straightforward ways to check if olives are ready to pick so that you can get a high-quality olive oil as a final product.
+Aside from the olive maturity index, there are also two additional and extremely straightforward ways to check if olives are ready to pick so that you can get high-quality olive oil as a final product.
 These two ways aren’t as precise as the maturity index, but they’ll also be a good enough sign that your olives are ready to pick.

 1st Way – 1/3 Purple and 2/3 Green Olives

-This is so far the easiest way to find out if your olives are ready to pick or not.
+This is, so far, the easiest way to find out if your olives are ready to pick or not.
 Even though it’s not the best, you can still use it as a pre-test before doing an olive maturity test.
 Even if you completely lean on this method, you can easily choose the right time to pick your olives.

 For this method, you should check the fruits on olive trees.
 They should be: